 DAY 1 – Meet 8 AM at parking lot of Apple Bowl on Burtch Rd in Kelowna.
 From here we will carpool and spend the day birding in the Kelowna area.
 The itinerary of this particular tour will depend on where local bird sightings have been made to some extent so nothing on here is set in stone.
 We'll explore areas east of Kelowna this morning, first checking for roosting screech-owls along Mission Creek.
 We'll then explore some open grassland habitat where we often find Northern Shrike, Golden Eagle, Rough-legged Hawk and in some years Gray-crowned Rosy-Finches.
 As we climb into the mixed coniferous forest, we'll begin to find woodland species such as Chestnut-backed Chickadee, Brown Creeper, Steller's Jay and perhaps Northern Pygmy-Owl.
-We'll reach our maximum elevation at the Big White Ski Village, where boreal birds like Gray Jay, Pine Grosbeak, Common Redpoll and if we're lucky, Boreal Chickadee can be found.
-We'll have dinner, as a group, and then we may go out looking for owls.
+We'll reach our maximum elevation at the Big White Ski Village, where boreal birds like Canada Jay, Pine Grosbeak, Common Redpoll and if we're lucky, Boreal Chickadee can be found.
+We'll have dinner, and then we may go out looking for owls.
 Night in Kelowna.

 DAY 2 – An early morning visit to Scenic Canyon, along Mission Creek, should produce some interesting species for our trip list, such as American Dipper, Pacific Wren, White-throated Sparrow and perhaps Wilson's Snipe.
 On our 2018 tour, a Winter Wren was a big highlight here.
 Bohemian Waxwings are often noted at this location, and along the little spring that trickles down the hillside, a number of unusual birds have shown up over the years, so who knows what we might see.